kyma-project/kyma/docs/serverless/08-02-create-git-function.md

 ---
-title: Create a Function from Git Repository
+title: Create a Function from Git repository sources
 type: Tutorials
 ---